-To use the remote mouse control keys (Page Up, Page Down), see "Using the remote PgUp/PgDn function" on page 10 for details.
+- To use the remote mouse control keys (Page Up, Page Down), see "Using the remote PgUp/PgDn function" on page 8 for details. - Some functions may not be available on some models.
+The following functions are not available for this projector: horizontal keystone and 4 corner adjustment. - On/Off Toggles the projector between standby mode and Power ON - COMP

-• ()On/()Off

-Toggles the projector between standby mode and Power ON.

-COMP Selects source from COMPUTER port for display.
+Selects source from COMPUTER port for display.

-• HDMI 1
+HDMI 1

-Selects source from HDMI port for display.
+Selects source from HDMI 1 port for display.

-• HDMI 2 No function.
+HDMI 2